JaKooLit/Hyprland-v3/README.md

 -   a.) nvidia-dkms nvidia-utils nvidia-settings libva libva-nvidia-driver-git are optional - These are applicable to those who wanted different different nvidia drivers as nvidia-dkms only support GTX 900 series or newer nvidia GPU's.
 Older gen nvidia owners, need to find a proper nvidia driver for your cards.
 -   b.)
 Optional GTK themes (Catppuccin or MacOS styles) - note that switching dark to light needs GTK themes.
 However, this is still optional

-### Whats new with these Hyprland configs?
+### Whats new with this Hyprland-V3 configs?
+- From Hyprland-v2.1 dots added and changes are the following:
-- Screenshot with swappy is now introduced
+- a.)
+Screenshot with swappy is now introduced
-- Clipboard Manager (cliphist)
+- b.)
+Clipboard Manager (cliphist)
-- scripts are renamed but functions are same as previous dotfiles
+- c.) scripts are renamed but functions are same as previous dotfiles
+- d.)
+Auto close of inactive apps (by default pavucontrol)
+- e.)
+Added emoji selector (super alt e) thanks to @U-L-M-S
+- f.)
+Added quick editor of configs using nano (super e)
+- g.) removal of micro in lieu of mousepad for opening of help file (super h)

 ### Arch-Hyprland install script
 - IMPORTANT!
 DO NOT RUN THIS SCRIPT AS ROOT.